-John Dryden, "MacFlecknoe," "Annus Mirabilis," Criticism
+John Dryden, "MacFlecknoe" (1684) "Annus Mirabilis" (1667) Criticism

 Genre: Verse satire ("Mac"), commendatory or "public" verse ("Annus"), and prose essay.

 Form: rhyming couplets ("heroic couplets," though "Mac" is "mock epic verse"), four-line stanzas of rough iambic pentameter rhyming abab ("Annus"), and prose.
+For a modern parody of the "mock heroic" style, see "Al Pope"'s Ratiad (1994).

 Characters: "MacFlecknoe" is the mocking Scottish form for "son-of-Flecknoe," and the character stands for Thomas Shadwell, whose pretention to be taken for the inheritor of Ben Jonson's poetic tradition Dryden skewers by making him the son of Richard Flecknoe, a poet even Shadwell would see was dull.
-Other characters represent contemporary or recent poets (Heywood, Decker, Shirley, Fletcher), or they are allegorical, part of the epic "machinery of the gods" by which Dryden mocks Shadwell, making him inherit the throne of Nonesense.
+Other characters represent contemporary or recent poets (Heywood, Decker, Shirley, Fletcher), or they are allegorical, part of the epic "machinery of the gods" by which Dryden mocks Shadwell, making him inherit the throne of Nonsense.
 "Annus Mirabilis" personifies London as a Queen in ways that strongly evoke the late Elizabeth I, but in the context of Dryden's imperial vision, she is courted now by merchant fleets who bring her jewels and other trade goods from the Empire's far-flung colonial "suitors."

 Issues and Research Sources:

-1. "MacFlecknoe" was originally circulated in manuscript and apparently never was intended for mass publication.
+2. "MacFlecknoe" was originally circulated in manuscript and apparently never was intended for mass publication.

 • Does that give Dryden any defense against charges that he violates any of his own rules for satire?